yghlc/rs_data_proc/README.md

     it will download Planet images.
 For the large area (such as Tibet), you should divie the entire region to many samll grids (50 by 50 km).

+    planetScripts/get_planet_image_list.py: the the metadata and coverage of downloade Planet images.